 Mr. Gutridge was a prolific writer; the author of several books highlighting faith, community, family, and issues of racial injustice, as well as Op-Ed pieces in the Worcester Telegram and Gazette.
 “The secret to living to 100, is that you have your family, friends, and faith.
 The world was not made for me, it was made for us.”

 After cremation, a celebration of Stanley’s life will be held on Friday, January 26, 2018 at 11:00 a.m. in Wesley United Methodist Church.
+Burial will be at a later date in Rural Cemetery.
 Memorial contributions may be made to Wesley United Methodist Church Memorial Fund or Clark University Scholarship Funds.
 Nordgren Memorial Chapel is assisting the family with arrangements.
 To leave a condolence message, please click link.